Frequently Asked Questions

 For projects funded by the Micro-grant Scheme, you should aim to start your project one to two months after your application has been successful.

 We wouldn’t usually expect a project to last more than six months.
-Please explain why in your application if you think your project will take longer than this.
+If you think your project will take longer than this please explain why in your application.

-• You will need to complete a final report within one month of your project ending.
+You will need to complete a final report web form within one month of your project ending.

 For unsuccessful applications, we will keep personal data included in your application (including your name and contact details) for up to five years, then delete it.
 We will keep a copy of the rest of your application indefinitely.
 For successful applications, we will keep your name and contact details on our records indefinitely, but will delete your signature and bank account details after five years.